altitudelabs/data-science-challenge/README.md

 3. We also value your input on how this challenge can be improved.
 4. Very important: we want to see how you think.
 Please write down all your thoughts, however preliminary.
 We much prefer that you discuss an issue without offering a solution, rather than not mentioning it.

 Thank you very much for participating in the challenge.
 We are looking forward to discussing your solution.
-Feel free to reach out to Justin (justin@altitudelabs.com) if you have any questions!
+Feel free to reach out to Damien (damien@altitudelabs.com) if you have any questions!